dermatthes/template-mailer/README.md

     * Attachments will not be displayed

-By default, Template-Mailer will set the content-type in de header of the container-mail to `multipart/mixed`, wich allows multiple attachments.
+By default, Template-Mailer will set the content-type in de header of the container-mail to `multipart/mixed`, which allows multiple attachments.

 But it will display all attachments.